 “Now you know what people in the old days had to deal with,” Mike says.
 “These 40 knot winds and four foot breakers came out of nowhere.
 It’s probably double or triple that out on the open water.
 If we’d left an hour or two earlier, we’d have been in real trouble.”

 When we reach Moose Factory Island, the wind has not abated, but the swells have lessened.
 I’m glad to be back.

 That afternoon, before dinner, I come across an illustrated book of verse in the library at the lodge, written by Dennis Lee of Alligator Pie fame.
 In it is a limerick-type poem called ‘Homage to Moose Factory, Ontario.’
 It has a particular resonance, especially the third and final stanza, on this day of journeying with my intrepid hosts:

 “Jack declared the Giant wasn’t

 Samson flexed his armpits

 Of old Moose Factory!”

-This article ran in the Summer 2017 issue of Explore magazine.
+A version of this article ran in the Summer 2017 issue of Explore magazine.